 - Burglars prefer to enter through unlocked doors or windows.
 Sliding windows that are not secure can be seen from distance.
 One holiday problem can occur when exterior Christmas light extension cords are run inside through a window and prevent it from being secured.
 Hire an electrician or handyman to install an inexpensive exterior outlet for your holiday lights.

-- Don’t post your family name on your mailbox or on your house.
+- Don’t post your family name so it’s visible in your mailbox or on your house.
 A burglar can call directory assistance to get your telephone number and call your home while in front of your house to confirm that you are away.

 - After Christmas day, don’t pile up empty gift boxes from your new computer, DVD player, or stereo receiver on the street for the garbage man.
 Burglars appreciate knowing that you have expensive gifts inside for them to steal.
 Break them down or cut them up to conceal the items better.
 After a lucrative burglary, the chances of being burglarized again are increased to steal the new replacement products.